totalnoMartina/irish-macrame/README.md

 - Add pagination to macrame items page
 - Ability to write responses to the reviews of users by the author
+- Add delivery price to be determined by the country where items are shipped out to

 ## Structure
 ## Wireframes

-First three pages for wireframes
+First three pages for wireframes - Homepage, Macrame list page, item details page

 ![First three pages for wireframes](/media/home-list-detail.png?raw=true)